Tim Kennedy (ice hockey)

 Timothy J. Kennedy (born April 30, 1986) is an American former professional ice hockey forward, who played in the National Hockey League (NHL) with the Buffalo Sabres, Florida Panthers, San Jose Sharks and the Phoenix Coyotes.
+He currently serves as the director of player development for the Buffalo Sabres.

 Playing career

 Amateur

 Kennedy played several years of his youth career with the Buffalo Regals, where he led the team with future Michigan State University teammate Chris Mueller.
 He also attended Bishop Timon - St. Jude High School.
 He played for several years on the Western Division's hockey team in the Empire State Games where his teams won gold in 2002 and 2003.
 In 2003, Kennedy was offered a contract with the Ontario Hockey League, but declined because he would have been unable to play NCAA college hockey.
 He was later drafted by the Sioux City Musketeers, a team in the United States Hockey League.
 Kennedy was actively recruited by major college hockey programs including Colorado College, Ohio State, and Boston College, ultimately accepting a scholarship to Michigan State, where he was a member of 2007 NCAA Championship team.
 He contributed one goal in the championship game against Boston College and assisted Justin Abdelkader's game-winning goal.